Bob Smith (Oregon politician): Personal life

 On February 19, 1966, Smith married Kaye Elizabeth Tomlinson in Salem.
-Her father was the clerk of Marion County.
+Her father was the clerk of Marion County, Oregon.
 The wedding was attended by F. F. Montgomery, the Speaker of the Oregon House of Representatives, among others.
 By January 1971, Smith and his wife had two sons and a daughter.

 Car wreck

 On February 8, 2016, Smith struck and killed a pedestrian while driving in Medford, Oregon.
 The pedestrian was in the crosswalk when Smith hit him with his car, and he later died at the scene.
 Smith did not flee the scene, was cooperative with investigators, and was determined to not be under the influence of intoxicants at the time of the wreck.
 No charges or citations were filed against him regarding the wreck.

 Death

 Smith died on September 21, 2020, in Medford, Oregon at the age of 89.